shopware/admin-extension-sdk/docs/docs/guide/internals/how-it-works.md

 }
 ```

-The source who will send the request is adding a new event listener before it sends the message.
-This event listener listen to all incoming messages and if any of these messages is matching the type and the callback ID of the sent message then it will handle the data.
+The source that will send the request is adding a new event listener before sending the message.
+This event listener listens to all incoming messages and if any of these messages matches the type and the callback ID of the message sent, it will handle the data.

-In our case it will get back an stringified object with the language information.
-These will parsed and returned to the first method call:
+In our case it will in return get a stringified object that includes the language information.
+These will be parsed and returned to the first method call:

 ```js
 // from app/plugin